Adaptive Federated Learning to Optimize Integrated Flows in Cyber-Physical Data Centers: Adaptive Federated Learning-to-Optimization Approach

 After obtaining the updated parameters from the aggregators, the adaptive federated learning approach is proposed for each agent $i$, $i \in \mathcal{I}_r$, to decide whether the aggregate weights contribute to performance improvement for each agent based on the following criteria:

-where \eqref{sp7} refers to the relative reduction of how much the federated learning approach can lower the median error compared to the independent learning, normalized by the independent median from the last $L$ rounds. $\delta_{r,i}^{\text{ind}}[-L:]$ and $\delta_{r,i}^{\text{fed}}[-L:]$ denote the composite loss values for independent and adaptive federated learning approaches, respectively. $I_{r,i} \ge 0$ means the federated approach performs better than the independent approach, and vice versa. \eqref{sp8} refers to the differences of linear slope between the two approaches over the last $L$ rounds. $T_{r,i} \ge 0$ means the federated approach’s slope is more negative and can improve the performance much faster than the independent approach. \eqref{sp9} refers to the volatility (standard deviation) of the federated approach compared to the independent one. $S_{r,i}$ is larger when the federated learning is less volatile than the independent learning. $C_{r,i}$ is the weighted index.
+where \text{Mdn}, \text{Slp}, and \text{Std} refer to the median, slope, and standard deviation of given data series. \eqref{sp7} refers to the relative reduction in the median error achieved by the federated learning approach compared to the independent learning, normalized by the independent median over the last $L$ rounds. $\delta_{r,i}^{\text{ind}}[-L:]$ and $\delta_{r,i}^{\text{fed}}[-L:]$ denote the composite loss values for independent and adaptive federated learning approaches, respectively. $I_{r,i} \ge 0$ means the federated approach performs better than the independent approach, and vice versa. \eqref{sp8} refers to the differences of linear slope between the two approaches over the last $L$ rounds. $T_{r,i} \ge 0$ means the federated approach’s slope is more negative and can improve the performance much faster than the independent approach. \eqref{sp9} refers to the volatility (standard deviation) of the federated approach compared to the independent one. $S_{r,i}$ is larger when the federated learning is less volatile than the independent learning. $C_{r,i}$ is the weighted index.
 If the acceptance criteria are met, the weight parameters are updated via the momentum mixing manner.

 If the acceptance criteria are not met, original local parameters, i.e., $\theta_{r,i}$, are not changed.
 Based on the updated model parameters for each agent, mean predictions and corresponding standard deviations from the ensemble model of each agent can be derived as: